 - a.)
-Targets are white with a circular black aiming mark - b.)
+Targets are white with a circular black aiming mark.
+With development of video scoring systems, increasing the contrast is mandatory to ease finding the hits.
+Hence a blue aiming mark, such as PANTONE#5494DA, is permitted when video scoring is employed. - b.)
 The standard target dimensions for shooting distances in yards are: